Forms & Templates

 Curriculum Attachment Forms & Templates

-Depending on the nature of your curriculum proposal, use the forms linked below as needed and attach them to your proposal in Curriculog.
+Depending on the nature of your curriculum proposal, use the forms linked below as needed and attach them to your proposal in Modern Campus Curriculum.

 Course Proposal Attachment Forms